ctb123za/carlos.prank/index.md

 CL: "You know Zoe, you're heavier than you look!"

 ZM: "None of that please!
-A comment a single man would probably make such as yourself"
+I did not ask for an escort!"

-CL: "Are you alwyas this sassy?
+CL: "Are you always this sassy?
 I'll roll out the red carpet but it has teeth!
-Besides you have trouble walking."
+Besides you have trouble walking.
+We're halfway there"

 ZM: "Put me down this instant before you do something silly!"